WPChill/strong-testimonials/readme.txt

 = The Form =

-By default, the testimonial form has fields for

-* a name,
-* an email address,
-* a company name and website,
-* a heading,
-* a photo,
-* and, of course, the testimonial content.

-Use the fields editor to **customize the form** to your specific situation, including the field order, the text before or after, the placeholder text, and required fields.
+You can customize the form to your specific situation by adding or removing fields, or changing properties like the order, the text before or after, and the placeholder text.

 The form also offers **anti-spam** options like honeypots and Captcha via these plugins: [Captcha](http://wordpress.org/plugins/captcha/), [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/), and [Advanced noCaptcha reCaptcha](https://wordpress.org/plugins/advanced-nocaptcha-recaptcha/).